-Refers to the African-American neighborhood that once occupied this valley.
-It was platted as the Hendrickson Addition, Davis Place and the Atkinson Addition between 1858 and 1888 with small narrow lots that provided space for the domestic help for middle class families of Delaware Street.
-McCoy Park and Bess Truman Parkway were created after the Truman Library was located to the north.
+Refers to the interracial, but predominantly African-American, working-class neighborhood that once occupied this valley.
+It was platted as the Hendrickson Addition, Davis Place and the Atkinson Addition between 1858 and 1888 with small narrow lots.
+Former residents fondly recall a vibrant, tight-knit community who participated in civic, business, school, and church activities.
+The neighborhood was razed by the Land Clearance Authority in the 1960s to accommodate the creation of McCoy Park and Bess Truman Parkway.

 Designed by Gentry, Voscam, Neild and Somdal of Louisiana.
-Henry J. Massman and Slavatore Patti companies built it in 1956-57.
-In 1967 a southern wing for offices was added and the courtyard was enclosed in 1972.
-A major renovation and expansion was completed in 2001.
+Henry J. Massman and Slavatore Patti companies constructed it in 1956-57.
+In 1967, a southern wing for offices was added and in 1972, the courtyard was enclosed.
+A multi-million dollar renovation and expansion was completed in 2021.